Statutes of the International Workers' Association, IWA

 - Every organization of revolutionary unionist propaganda that accepts the Declaration of Principles and Goals of the IWA and that works in a country where there is no national organization affiliated to the IWA.

-The following types of behaviour may lead to disaffiliation:
+The following types of behaviour may lead to disaffiliation or suspension:

 - Failure to comply with the Principles, Tactics and Aims of the IWA.

 - Failure to pay affiliation fees.
-If a Section fails to pay its fees for a year, the Congress will have to consider the Sections`s disafilliation.
+If a Section fails to pay its fees for a year, the Congress will have to consider the Sections' disafilliation.

-- If a Section does not attend electoral meetings and Congresses of the International, nor responds to requests for contact by the Secretariat of the IWA nor by the Sections, without explanation.
+- If a Section does not attend meetings and Congresses of the International, nor responds to requests for contact by the Secretariat nor by the Sections, without explanation.

-Afilliation to the IWA or disaffiliation takes place at IWA Congress.
+Afilliation and disaffiliation takes place at IWA Congress.
 A Section may disaffiliate itself from the IWA in the period between Congresses.

 The International Congresses of the IWA are held every third year.